-The results of the diffusion tube monitoring undertaken in 2009, are shown in Table 3.
+The results of the diffusion tube monitoring undertaken in 2010, are shown in Table 3.

-The bias adjustment factor applied to the annual mean concentration was 0.90, as calculated from the spreadsheet available www.airquality.co.uk, inputting "Gradko" as the analysing laboratory, "20% TEA in water" for the preparation, and 2009 for the year.
+The bias adjustment factor applied to the annual mean concentration was 0.95, as calculated from the spreadsheet available at https://laqm.defra.gov.uk/, inputting "Gradko" as the analysing laboratory, "20% TEA in water" for the preparation, and 2010 for the year.
+The spreadsheet was accessed on 14th March 2011.

 In accordance with advice issued by the air quality helpdesk, all sites with a collection efficiency of >75% have been bias adjusted only.
-Sites with a collection efficiency of <75% have had a short-term adjustment factor applied prior to the bias adjustment factor, as have all sites with a collection efficiency of <100% and an annual mean concentration of >36 μ g/m3.
+Sites with a collection efficiency of <75% have had a short-term adjustment factor applied prior to the bias adjustment factor.
+A short term adjustment factor has also been applied to all sites which have a collection efficiency of <100% and an annual mean concentration of >36 $\mu g/m^3$.
 The calculations associated with determining the appropriate short-term correction factor are included as Appendix C to this report.

-The measured bias adjusted annual mean concentration of Nitrogen Dioxide for 2009 is below the threshold limit for all sites, except for site 13 - as can be seen in Table 3.
+The measured bias adjusted annual mean concentration of Nitrogen Dioxide for 2010 is below the threshold limit for all sites, except for site 12 - as can be seen in Table 3.